ziotom78/raytracing_course/tomasi-ray-tracing-01b.md

 # Miscellanea

--   Communicate to the teacher by the next exercise the composition of your group and the chosen language
+-   Communicate to the teacher by next week the composition of your group and the chosen language

 -   The exercises end at 12:30, but if you complete the work early you can leave earlier